|Date of birth||April 27, 1836|

 |Date of death||July 07, 1905|

-In 1868 she married a Bulgarian writer Ljuben Karavel who wrote also in Serbian.
+In 1868, she married a Bulgarian writer, Ljuben Karavelov, who also wrote in Serbian.
 Natalija’s husband was politically active.
 He is considered to have been one of the founders of Serbian critical realism.
 He was often arrested and persecuted on account of his ideas.
 Natalija showed great support to her husband both in his literary work and in his political acts.

-After Karavel’s death, she remarried to Aksentije Aksentijević.
+After Karavelov’s death, she remarried to Aksentije Aksentijević.
 The Natalija LJ.
 Karavelova and Aksentije Aksentijević Fund was active until the Second World War.

 |Place of birth||Makce|